How?

 Electrostatic Charging

 Electrostatic charges residing on non-conductive surfaces can generate strong electrical fields.
 As droplets ejected by microdispensers are charged, they can be deflected by such fields.
-This is a common problem when dispensing onto plastic targets, for instance, the bottom of a 96-well MTP or a channel of a lab-on-a-chip device.
+This is a common problem when dispensing onto plastic targets, e.g. the bottom of a 96-well MTP or a channel of a lab-on-a-chip device.
 The smaller and lighter the droplets, the more severe the effects.
-For example, droplets with a volume of 100 pL can change their flight direction by 90° and then fly toward the sidewall of a well of a 96-MTP, instead of toward the bottom.

-For that reason, eliminating all charges on plastic target surfaces before microdispensing is necessary.
-For that task, our instruments can optionally be equipped with one or more ionizers, depending on size.
-These devices generate an alternating flow (50-60 Hz) of positively and negatively charged air molecules, which are directed at the targets in order to quickly and efficiently neutralise all electrical charges residing upon them.
+For that reason, it is necessary to eliminate all charges on plastic target surfaces before microdispensing.
+For that task, our Instruments can optionally be equipped with de-ionizers.
+These devices quickly and efficiently neutralise all electrical charges residing on the surfaces.